World's happiest country for 2019 revealed

 Except for its 10th place ranking for income, the US doesn't rank in the top 10 on measures that make up a happy country in the UN report.
 They include 12th place for generosity, 37th place for social support, 61st place for freedom and 42nd place for corruption.

-Addiction is partly to blame, says report co-author Jeffrey Sachs, director of the Sustainable Development Solutions Network, who wrote a chapter focused on the US epidemic of addictions and on unhappiness in America, a rich country where happiness has been declining.
+Addiction is partly to blame, says report co-author Jeffrey Sachs, director of the Sustainable Development Solutions Network, who wrote a chapter focused on the US epidemic of addictions and unhappiness in America, a rich country where happiness has been declining.

 This year's report provides sobering evidence of how addictions are causing considerable unhappiness and depression in the US," says Sachs, in a press release.
 "Addictions come in many forms, from substance abuse to gambling to digital media.
 The compulsive pursuit of substance abuse and addictive behaviors is causing severe unhappiness."